Good Move Comprehensive Review (Pros & Cons in 2026)

 Frequently Asked Questions (FAQ)

-Good Move are one of the most regulated quick sale companies around..
+goodmove are one of the most regulated quick sale companies in the UK home buying industry.
 They seem to be a good option if you're looking to sell your house fast for cash.

 2How long does it take Good Move to buy a house?

-Good Move can buy your house in as little as 7 days, however, the average time for a quick sale is around 3 weeks.
+goodmove has the funds available and can buy your house in as little as 7 days, however, the average time for a quick sale is between 2 and 3 weeks.

 3Does Good Move charge additional fees for using its service?